edgardner/Sandbox/README.md

 Tests FindPrimes.java sieving engine.

 #Debugging_test - Python
 TweetBot's problems were that it did no input string validation and didn't respect Twitters duplicate tweet rules.
-To correct the exceptions from Twython I implemented a check that the first character of the line was a letter and that the string wasn't longer than 140 characters.
+To correct the exceptions from Twython I implemented logic to check that the first character of the line is alphanumeric and that the string isn't longer than 140 characters.
 I implemented an array to hold previous tweets, this way TweetBot can check to see if it already sent those tweet's and thus ignore that status update.